gravity-ai/gai-doc/doc-site/gravity-ai/docs/buildProcess.md

 ### SystemPackages Field

-This is an array of string values, each the name of a linux system package.
+As [displayed above](#example-build-config), this is an array of string values, each the name of a linux system package.
 At the moment, these packages should be available on the debian linux distribution.
 The base container image is debian {{supported.debian.version_name}}, so you may need to include additional packages not normally available on {{supported.debian.version_name}}.
 Below is an example of how to specify SystemPackages:

 ```
 "SystemPackages": [